BA degree (or equivalent) in Archaeology or a relevant discipline.

 - Final essay (max.
 2,000 words) (30%).

-- Student presentations will be evaluated in block 2.
+Student presentations will take place in block 2.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in the examination schedule.